PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-05 18:05:21
+Last updated: 2024-04-05 18:05:54
-Random Quote: Fear cuts deeper than swords.  -  Syrio Forel
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson